What Tire Brand Do You Like

 Warranties:

 [5] If I have a low tire or a flat tire, what is the policy on driving on that tire in the case of moving off the road to a safe location for the sake of myself and my family members and the safety of others around?
-The reason for this to surface is that a warranty may or may not become void if the side wall of the tire becomes damaged because of driving with a flat or low-inflated tire.
+The reason for this surface is that a warranty may or may not become void if the side wall of the tire becomes damaged because of driving with a flat or low-inflated tire.
 See Here For More Tire Information.

 Remember This:

-“You get what You pay for is the old saying”.
-Your choice of course, if You decide to buy a lesser quality tire, then very certain one will end up with a less durable tire.
-That along with a shorter warranty duration and may have fewer free options for tire care, and hey that’s okay too, because You may be looking to sell your car, SUV, or light truck, so the new tires may fetch You a better overall price on the sale.
+That along with a shorter warranty duration may have fewer free options for tire care, and hey that’s okay too, because You may be looking to sell your car, SUV, or light truck, so the new tires may fetch You a better overall price on the sale.

 Thanks for stopping by.
 Comments would be very much appreciated.

-‘Stay your journey achieve your goals’……………………Douglas
+‘Stay on your journey and achieve your goals’……………………Douglas

 LOOKS LIKE THE END OF THE ROAD FOR THESE TIRES – MAYBE A BOAT WOULD MAKE MORE SENSE.